celsocesila/lattice-monitoring-framework1.0/README.md

 - the path where the jar will be copied on the remote machine where the Data Source is being deployed
 - the class name of the Data Source to be started (it must exist in the specified jar)
 - the class name of the Data Consumer to be started (it must exist in the specified jar)

-### Testing
-In order to verify that the Controller is up and running, a quick check consists in performing a `GET` request to `/probe/catalogue/`.
-The expected result is a response code `200` and `Content-Type: application/json`.

-### Usage for the vCDN experiment
-Lattice is the monitoring backend that will enable collecting measurements from the VNFs deployed via the 5GEx Orchestration System.
-It can be used e.g., to retrieve measurements from Docker containers and / or Openstack VMs.
-When Lattice is used with Docker, the system running the Docker Engine has to be configured to expose the REST API on port 4243 (see [Docker documentation](https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd)).